zzz845zz/kaist-cp.github.io/index.md

 {% assign pi_url = pi_url | strip %}

 Welcome to Concurrency and Parallelism Laboratory at KAIST.
-We are designing and verifying concurrent and parallel software that realizes the performance potential offered by hardware.
+We are designing and verifying concurrent and parallel software that fully realizes the performance potential offered by hardware.

 **We are actively recruiting motivated students of all levels interested in concurrency, parallelism, verification, and compiler.** If interested, please send an email to {{ pi_url }}.